CG Principle

 Fraud and Anti-Corruption

-Thus, to build confidence among the Company’s stakeholders in conducting business with responsibility to society, the Company has become a member of the Thai Private Sector Collective Action Against Corruption (“CAC”) and was recertified as the CAC membership for the 2nd time, effective from 30th December 2023 – 30th December 2026.
+Therefore, to build confidence among the Company’s stakeholders in conducting business with social responsibility, the Company has become a member of the Thai Private Sector Collective Action Against Corruption (“CAC”).
+The CAC approved the renewal of the Company’s membership certification for a second term of three years, effective from 30 December 2023 to 30 December 2026.

 Whistleblowing